 Setup your segments as follows:

-First Session is less than 24 hours
+First Session is greater than 2 hours

-First Session is less than 96 hours
+First Session is greater than 72 hours

-First Session is less than 144 hours
+First Session is greater than 120 hours

 On all 3 campaigns, your "Delivery" and "Deliver only once to a user, unless" options should be blank or not selected since you don't want to re-send these notifications.